p4pktgen/p4pktgen/docs/p4pktgen-intro-by-example.md

 "node" named `node_3`.
 The `True` indicates that this path represents that condition being evaluated as `true` rather than `false`.
-The rest of the line is the file name, line number, and a fragment of the source code of the expression represnted by `node_3`, so you can have a chance to understand which condition is referred to without have to look at the JSON file for `node_3`.
+The rest of the line is the file name, line number, and a fragment of the source code of the expression represented by `node_3`, so you can have a chance to understand which condition is referred to without have to look at the JSON file for `node_3`.